AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module6/ex2.md

 ![ACOP](./images/acoptriglp.png)

 First, make sure you're using the correct sandbox.
 The sandbox to use is called `--aepSandboxId--`.
 To change from one sandbox to another, click on **PRODUCTION Prod (VA7)** and select the sandbox from the list.
-In this example, the sandbox is named **AEP Enablement**.
+In this example, the sandbox is named **AEP Enablement FY21**.

 ![ACOP](./images/sb.png)